-India loses communication with its unmanned moon lander
+India loses touch with lander on its final approach to moon

-NEW DELHI (AP) — India’s space agency said it lost touch Saturday with its Vikram lunar lander as it aimed to land on the south pole of the moon and deploy a rover to search for signs of water.
+NEW DELHI (AP) — India’s space agency said it lost touch Saturday with its Vikram lunar lander as it made its final approach to the south pole of the moon to deploy a rover to search for signs of water.

+The fate of the lander — whether it crashed or landed — wasn’t immediately known.

+The agency said the spacecraft’s descent was normal until 2 kilometers from the lunar surface.

 The space agency was analyzing data as it worked to determine what had happened.